Brautigan > Chronology 1950s

 Their marriage application stated "Mary Lou Porterfield" as previously married and her husband deceased.
 All Mary Lou's husbands by previous marriages were still very much alive, however: Bernard F. Brautigan died in 1994, Robert Geoffrey Porterfield died in 1969, as did Arthur Martin Titland whom Mary Lou apparently never officially married.
 When she married Folston Mary Lou's divorce from Porterfield was not final; that came a full month later.
 Furthermore, she was already pregnant by Folston.

-Brautigan, over six feet tall, played basketball at the First Baptist Church in Eugene.
+Brautigan, over six feet tall, continued to play basketball at the First Baptist Church in Eugene.
+He began playing with this team in 1947.
 Because of his height, Brautigan played center.
 During one of the league games, Brautigan first met Peter Webster, who played for First Christian.
 Brautigan and Webster met again in 1953 when both worked for the Eugene Fruit Growers Association and became best friends.
 Peter Webster and his family, especially Edna Webster, his mother and Linda, his sister, would, within two years, become central to Brautigan's life.

 Brautigan's picture, in his high school annual, noted his name as "R. Porterfield."